 The Trustee contacted the Plan's investment managers (which do not hold listed equities) to ask if any of the assets held presented voting opportunities over the period.
-All of investment managers, except L&G, confirmed that there were no voting opportunities due to the nature of the assets.
+All of investment managers, except L&G and Aegon confirmed that there were no voting opportunities due to the nature of the assets.
 L&G was unable to provide the requested voting information for inclusion in the Implementation Statement as it does not produce voting information for fixed income assets.

+Aegon exercised two votes over the Plan year, summaries of which are presented below.
 The Trustee will continue to work with its advisers and investment managers with the aim of providing fuller voting information in future implementation statements.